lhtin/You-Dont-Know-JS/types & grammar/ch3.md

 The output of that statement varies depending on your browser, as developer consoles are free to choose however they feel it's appropriate to serialize the object for developer inspection.

 **Note:** At the time of writing, the latest Chrome prints something like this: `String {0: "a", 1: "b", 2: "c", length: 3, [[PrimitiveValue]]: "abc"}`.
 But older versions of Chrome used to just print this: `String {0: "a", 1: "b", 2: "c"}`.
 The latest Firefox currently prints `String ["a","b","c"]`, but used to print `"abc"` in italics, which was clickable to open the object inspector.
-Of course, these results are subject to rapid change and your experience may vary.
+Of course, these results are subject to __rapid__(quick) change and your experience may vary.

 The point is, `new String("abc")` creates a string wrapper object around `"abc"`, not just the primitive `"abc"` value itself.

 ## Internal `[[Class]]`

-Values that are `typeof` `"object"` (such as an array) are additionally tagged with an internal `[[Class]]` property (think of this more as an internal *class*ification rather than related to classes from traditional class-oriented coding).
+Values that are `typeof` `"object"` (such as an array) are additionally tagged with an internal `[[Class]]` property (think of this more as an internal __*class*ification__(分类) rather than related to classes from traditional class-oriented coding).
 This property cannot be accessed directly, but can generally be revealed indirectly by borrowing the default `Object.prototype.toString(..)` method called against the value.
 For example:

 ```js
 Object.prototype.toString.call( [1,2,3] );			// "[object Array]"